Jamco04/CS4013-Software-Development-Project/README.md

 ## Payroll System HelpFile

 This HelpFile provides an overview of the Payroll System functionalities.
-Follow the steps below to clone and set up the repository.

 **Note:** For testing, ensure you adjust the conditions (`October`, `25`, `isAfter`).